 The CEO/Leadership Team should back and instigate successful Digital Transformation programmes.
 Consistently monitoring and tracking both progress and meaningful outcomes / KPIs along the way.
 As digital is a key part of the project, a common approach is to target an MVP (Minimum Viable Product).
 The size of a programme may lead to sets of MVPs or staged approach that provide usable and testable outcomes.
 You can define the MVP by assessing feasibility, the effort required to achieve functionality, with the importance of the outcome and the time required to deliver.
 The PMO can provide support, and implementing Agile with set sprints is one example of how to work towards a meaningful MVP.
 This an approach can help provide both MVPs and incremental improvements that are both more meaningful and demonstrable.

 In order to operate efficiently, the DX team will need specific systems in place to operate, track & report progress.
 The team will also require specific systems in place (notably digital ones) as the backbone of the DX programme outcome(s).
 It is interesting to look at ways systems can help both improve Customer Experience and support employees being more efficient.
 Automation is less error prone once properly tested and can free up time for both your customers and your employees.

-The company’s SOP will need to be updated to include the new tools, systems, and expected changes within customer interactions.
-This will help client-facing employees through training, to benefit from these new processes and tools; so that they can improve Customer Experience.
+The company’s Standard Operating Procedure (SOP) will need to be updated to include the new tools, systems, and expected changes within customer interactions.
+The new processes and tools will be beneficial for client-facing employees, and they will receive training to assist them; so that they can improve Customer Experience.